EG-lisy/PlasmoVis/README.md

 ## Sample Search

-A Sample Search Table is included at the bottom of this page where sample ID/location information can be retrived from <b>(Figure 18)</b>.
+A Sample Search Table is included at the bottom of this page where sample ID/location information can be retrieved from <b>(Figure 18)</b>.

 <p align="center"><img src="PV_pics/samplesearch.png"></img></p><b>Figure 18.</b> Interactive Sample Charts<br><br>